FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: The FOLD-R++ Algorithm

 \begin{exmp} Given positive and negative examples, $E^+, E^-$, with mixed type of values on feature $i$, the target is to find the literal with the best information gain on the given feature.
 There are $8$ positive examples, their values on feature $i$ are $[1,2,3,3,5,6,6,b]$.
 And, the values on feature $i$ of the $5$ negative examples are $[2,4,6,7,a]$.

 \end{exmp}

 With the given examples and specified feature, the numbers of positive examples and negative examples for each unique value are counted first, which are shown as $pos, neg$ at right side of Table \ref{tbl:example1}.
-Then, the prefix sum arrays are calculated for computing heuristic as $pos\_sum, neg\_sum$.
-Table \ref{tbl:example2} show the information gain for each literal, the $literal(i, \ne, a)$ has been selected with the highest score.
+Then, the prefix sum arrays are calculated for computing the heuristic as psum$^+$, psum$^-$.
+Table \ref{tbl:example2} shows the information gain for each literal, the $literal(i, \ne, a)$ has been selected with the highest score.